A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 The Electron Stretcher Accelerator (ELSA) is an electron accelerator located at the ``Physikalisches Intitut" of the University of Bonn.
 A general overview of the experimental hall with the accelerator situated inside can be found in \cref{fig:ELSAOverview}.

-It is the ELSA accelerator in particular that enables the full potential of the \lohengrin experiment, as - on average - a single electron per event can be extracted from the accelerator, providing a very clean and manageable initial state.
+It is the ELSA accelerator in particular that enables the full potential of the \lohengrin experiment, as - on average - a single electron per event can be extracted from the storage ring, providing a very clean and manageable initial state.
 The small energy spread of the initial state electrons of \SI{0.8}{\permille} allows to rely on a rather basic tagging detector, minimizing the amount of material in front of the target.
 In combination with the small number of incident electrons per event the initial state is hence precisely known.

 Based on a previous analysis of the optics for the detector test beamline at ELSA~\cite{handle:20.500.11811/7310}, a reasonable approximation for the beamspot on the target is a gaussian profile with a standard deviation of \SI{1}{\milli\meter} in both lateral dimensions, with a divergence of less than \SI{0.8}{\milli\radian} in both dimensions.
 These are the properties that have been used for the present analysis.
-Whether a circular beam spot on the target is preferable over a more stretched or compressed beam spot will be explored in the future.
+Whether a circular beam spot on the target is preferable over a more stretched or compressed beam spot will be explored in the future, as will the impact of the beam divergence on target.

 With a bunch spacing of \SI{2}{\nano\second} in the accelerator, an average of \num{0.2} electrons will be extracted from each bunch in each revolution, yielding an average extraction rate of \SI{100}{\mega\hertz}.
 The probability to extract more than one electron in a single event is less than \SI{1.8}{\percent} for this configuration.